Ashwagandha KSM-66 - Stress & Anxiety

 KSM-66 Ashwagandha is a full-spectrum extract made from only the ashwagandha root.
 It is one of the most clinically studied ashwagandha root extracts on the market and has the same potency that is used in multiple clinical studies.
 Two capsules provide a 600 mg dose equivalent to 7200 mg of dried ashwagandha, standardized to 5% withanolides.
 This is a great choice for people who are feeling overwhelmed by stress and anxiety, and anyone looking for a herbal exercise supplement.

-Each vegetarian capsule contains: Organic KSM-66 Ashwagandha™ extract (Withania somnifera) (root) (5% withanolides) 60mg (Equivalent to 7200 mg total dried ashwagandha)
+Each 2 vegetarian capsules contain: Organic KSM-66 Ashwagandha™ extract (Withania somnifera) (root) (5% withanolides) 600mg (Equivalent to 7200 mg total dried ashwagandha)

 Non-medicinal ingredients: Vegetarian capsule (carbohydrate gum, purified water), organic maltodextrin, organic Oryza sativa (rice) hull powder, organic Oryza sativa (rice) bran extract, organic gum arabic, organic sunflower oil.